Tobias is an online writer who likes to keep up-to-date with the latest technology trends.

 The Galaxy S4 is Samsung's flagship smartphone.
-It's equipped with magnificent hardware and the latest features like smart scroll eye tracking, and has a brilliant 5" 1080p HD display that's great for watching videos, playing games, flicking through photos or browsing the web.
+It's equipped with magnificent hardware and the latest features (e.g., smart scroll eye tracking) and has a brilliant 5" 1080p HD display that's great for watching videos, playing games, flicking through photos or browsing the web.

-However, sometimes the spacious 5" screen is not big enough.
-Especially when you have friends around you might like to watch videos and pictures not only on the small screen, but on your big HDTV.
+However, sometimes the spacious 5" screen is not big enough—especially when you have friends around and you want to watch videos or look at pictures together on your big HDTV.

-Luckily, it's pretty easy to connect the Galaxy S4 to TV.
-How?
-Keep on reading to learn in 3 easy steps.
+Luckily, it's pretty easy to connect the Galaxy S4 to TV in just three easy steps.
+Keep on reading to learn how.

 Connecting Galaxy S4 to TV: Two Ways Are Possible

-There are two ways to connect your Galaxy S4 to your TV.
-We'll explain both in detail, below.
+There are two ways to connect your Galaxy S4 to your TV:

 - The Samsung Galaxy S4 requires a modern 11-pin MHL adapter, also referred to as MHL 2.0.
 Note that there are still older MHL adapters available with only 5-pins.
 They were used for the Galaxy S2 and are not compatible with Galaxy S3 or S4.
 When buying a MHL to HDMI adapter, make sure your phone is supported in the specifications.

 - You can buy the official MHL adapter from Samsung that will cost you around $40.
 Or you can get a no-name part that is much cheaper, but sometimes has quality or compatibility issues.